Anything when cooked in roasted coconut gravy tastes spectacular…

 - Add coconut milk and cook for a few minutes.

-- If the gravy is watery cook till it thickens.
+- If the gravy is watery cook over high heat till the gravy thickens.

-- If you want more gravy, don't thicken the gravy.
+- If you prefer more gravy, don't thicken the gravy.

 - Have a taste, add salt and ground pepper if needed.